Patient Frequently Asked Questions

 ArrowForward

 When funding is available for a disease program, TAF will send you an invitation through your preferred communication method (voice call, text, or email) based on your position on the waitlist.
 When you receive the invitation, you must accept the invitation within 48 hours, or your invitation will expire.
 If you chose to receive a voice call, you will be able to accept your invitation by responding to the appropriate prompt.
-If you chose to receive a text or email, you will be able to click a link that will take you to the Waitlist Hub, where you can accept your invitation.
+If you chose to receive a text or email, you will receive a link that will take you to the Waitlist Hub, where you can accept your invitation.
 Once you accept the invitation, you will be enrolled in the selected program.

 ArrowForward